dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

    :superclasses: :class:`<gesture>`

    :keyword keysym: An instance of type :class:`<symbol>`.
-   :keyword modifier-state: An instance of type ``<integer>``.
+   :keyword modifier-state: An instance of type :drm:`<integer>`.

    :description:

      The base class of all keyboard gestures.

-     The *keysym:* init-keyword represents the keysym for the gesture, and the *modifier-state:* init-keyword represents its modifier state.
+     The ``keysym:`` init-keyword represents the keysym for the gesture, and the ``modifier-state:`` init-keyword represents its modifier state.

    :operations: